aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Teams
 ~~~~~

-You can also use teams within organizations or org units to control access to projects for a group of users instead of specifying them per project.
+You can also use teams within organizations or organizational units to control access to projects for a group of users instead of specifying them per project.
 When you create a team, you choose which projects to associate it to and define the roles.

-One example of this is to grant read-only access to all projects in an organization or org unit for a team of external contractors.
+One example of this is to grant read-only access to all projects in an organization or unit for a team of external contractors.
 The Aiven platform lets you use a mix of team and individual access rights for projects.

 Another option is to set up :doc:`SAML single sign-on (SSO) </docs/platform/howto/list-saml>` for an organization that automatically adds users to a team when they sign up.
 For greater security, you may want to use a combination of SAML and RBAC regardless of the size of team.